ZEISS/acme-dns-azure/README.md

 The library handles following use cases:

-- (Planned): Create new certificates
+- Create new certificates
-- (Planned): Update domain references in existing certificates
+- Update domain references in existing certificates
 - Renew existing certificates

 Auth is possible by using: